Signs of credit card fraud

 Here’s what you can do if you suspect credit card fraud:

-- Provide details of the unauthorized transaction(s): Be prepared to share information like the transaction date, amount and merchant
+Provide details of the unauthorized transaction(s): Be prepared to share information like the transaction date, amount and merchant.

-- Monitor your account activity: Keep an eye on your account after reporting fraud to ensure no additional unauthorized transactions occur.
+Monitor your account activity: Keep an eye on your account after reporting fraud to ensure no additional unauthorized transactions occur.

 Notify the credit bureaus

-You can set up a fraud alert by contacting any of the 3 major credit bureaus.
 If you set up an alert with a single credit bureau, they’ll automatically notify the others.

 Reporting fraud to the authorities

-In addition to notifying your credit card issuer, consider reporting the fraud to relevant authorities.
+In addition to notifying your credit card issuer and the credit bureaus, consider reporting the fraud to the relevant authorities.
+Credit card fraud is a form of identity theft, which is a crime you can report to the police.

-Consider filing an online report with the Federal Trade Commission (FTC), which collects fraud reports to help identify trends and take action against scammers.
+You may also file an online report with the Federal Trade Commission (FTC), which collects fraud reports to help identify trends and take action against scammers.

-What happens after your report fraud?
+What happens after you report credit card fraud?

-Preventing future fraud
+Preventing future credit card fraud

-While no one is immune to fraud.
-Taking these proactive steps may reduce your risk:
+While no one is immune to fraud, taking these proactive steps may reduce your risk:

 - Regularly monitor your credit card account for unusual activity